chainkeyio/chainkey/README.md

 Use Cases include wills, insurance contents, bills of lading, art provenance, bonded wine proof, music scripts, fashion proofs, academic briefs and so on.

-Initially the ChainKey app will push the processing to the blockchain at server level.
+Initially the ChainKey dapp will push the processing to the blockchain at server level.
 However the javascript hashing will be at the client level in due course so no servers are involved and the push and pulls will be directly to the blockchains.

 Toolset includes Hyperledger / Cello / Go / JS and IBM Cloud